qingfengzxr/gdscript-web3/README.md

 Godot is completely free and open source under the permissive MIT license.
 Users' games belong to them, down to the last line of engine code.
 Godot's development is fully independent and community-driven, empowering users to shape the engine to match their expectations.
 It is supported by the Godot Foundation, a not-for-profit organization.

+## Support Godot Version

+At this stage, we are developing based on `4.1-stable` version.
+Currently, we only guarantee upward compatibility.
+Therefore, when you use the program compiled from this project to extend development on older game projects, please pay attention to the version number of the Godot engine program you originally used.

 ## Getting Started

 The project is developed using the basic capabilities of Godot Engine's custom C++ modules.